 How we help

 Forever Loved Pet Sanctuary’s (FLPS) mission is to help overlooked senior dogs in Arizona find their forever homes.
 FLPS has been rescuing and adopting out senior dogs since 2012.
-Sadly, many of the dogs that come to us are from owners who have passed or can no longer care for them.
-As a result, these dogs are often in need of medical care.
-Forever Loved provides every senior dog with the care they need to ensure the best possible quality of life and works to match each one with a loving adopter.
+Sadly, many of the dogs that come to FLPS are from owners who have passed away or can no longer care for them.
+As a result, these dogs are in dire need of medical attention.
+FLPS provides every senior dog with needed medical care to ensure they have the best quality of life and places them in loving homes that can best meet their needs.